Ludwig Kieninger: Biography

 Ludwig Kieninger was born in Passau, Bavaria, on November 19, 1925.

-Kieninger emigrated to Santiago, Chile in 1953.
+Kieninger emigrated to Santiago, Chile, in 1953.
 He opened up a studio there and remained very active in his art there until 1959.
 At that time, he emigrated to Muenster, Texas.
 Due to increased demand of his art and teaching skills, in 1975, he opened up a more centrally located studio in Dallas, Texas, near University Park.
 As he grew older, he desired a studio more closely located to his home in DeSoto, Texas.
 So in the late 1980s, he moved his busy shop there.

-He continued to teach and work steadily on his art until 2006 when he suffered a severe stroke.
-Ludwig Kieninger passed away Wednesday, Feb.
-12, 2014.
+He continued to teach and work steadily on his art until 2006, when he suffered a severe stroke.
+Ludwig Kieninger died Wednesday, February 12, 2014.